Magician For Hire Prices

 “How much does a magician cost to hire?”, “how much do magicians charge?”, “what is the cost per hour for a magician?” etc. Understandably people don’t book magicians everyday so have no idea as to how much they might be.
 But to just want a price on anything without knowing what is on offer is a bit shortsighted.

 Most magicians don’t have prices on their websites for one main reason.
 It’s almost impossible to put a price list up because almost every single event is different.
 There are just too many variables (location, date and time, length, type of entertainment etc).

 How much does a magician cost to hire?

 What is the cost of a magician?

 Like all things in life, you can get cheaper.
 Magic has lots of wannabes and chancers like all professions.
-There is a Facebook group where people post magician jobs on for around £100 – £250 on average.
-Sounds good, but unfortunately the people doing the jobs (if they turn up at all!) just aren’t experienced enough.
+There is a Facebook group where people post magic jobs on for a staggeringly low £100 – £250 on average.
+Sounds good for the client, but unfortunately the people turning up doing the jobs (if they turn up at all!) just aren’t experienced enough.
 It’s like hiring a cowboy plumber or builder… the price is appealing, the result isn’t.

 To see if Alan is available and how much he would charge for your event, CLICK HERE